Save up to 25%… Shop Our Birthday Sale Now!

 So, what exactly is Chaga, you ask?

-Chaga is the common name for a perennial canker or sterile conk that commonly forms on a birch tree (Betula papyrifera, paper birch) after it has been infected and colonized by the mycelia of the pathogenic fungus Inonotus obliquus.
+Chaga is the common name for a perennial canker or sterile conk that commonly forms on birch tree trunks (Betula papyrifera, paper birch) after it has been infected and colonized by the mycelia of the pathogenic fungus Inonotus obliquus.
 The part of this fungus that one harvests is the outward manifestation of the fungal disease.

 How Chaga Grows: